-But Piper’s world has changed forever.
-On June 12, 2017, she was diagnosed with Diffuse Intrinsic Pontine Glioma (DIPG), an inoperable and incurable tumor in her brainstem.
-DIPG is a rare and aggressive cancer that occurs only in children.
+Piper’s world changed forever on June 12, 2017, when at the age of just 3 ½, she was diagnosed with Diffuse Intrinsic Pontine Glioma (DIPG), an inoperable and incurable tumor in her brainstem.
+DIPG is a little known and aggressive cancer that occurs almost exclusively in children.
+There is no known cause, nor cure.
 It robs its child sufferers of their abilities to walk, talk, smile, and control all parts of their bodies before it prevents them from eating, drinking, and breathing.
-DIPG has always been, and continues to be, the most deadly form of cancer ever discovered.
+DIPG has always been, and continues to be, the deadliest form of cancer ever discovered.
 Kids with it live a median of nine months after diagnosis.

 Today, a child with DIPG has no greater chance of survival, and no new treatment options than did a child with DIPG in 1960.
-While almost every other form of childhood and adult cancer has benefitted from new treatment modalities and vastly improved survival rates over this time, DIPG has not.
+While almost every other form of pediatric and adult cancer has benefitted from new treatment modalities and vastly improved survival rates over this time, DIPG has not.
 It should not be this way.
-Part of the problem lies with pharmaceutical companies who cannot make a profit from treating a disease that affects just 150-300 kids in the U.S. per year.
-Another part of the problem is doctors and researchers who see little hope or glory in trying to find a cure for a cancer that nobody has survived (thanks, however, are owed to those who are still trying).
-By far the biggest part of the problem lies with research funding.
+DIPG affects 150-300 boys and girls in the U.S. per year.
 Of all the national funding available for cancer research, just four percent goes to childhood cancers, and DIPG gets just a tiny fraction of that four percent.
 The result is an unacceptable lack of progress in fighting this deadly disease over the last half-century.

 We are Warriors for Princess Piper.